is this a true reflection?

 And what about families, because work-related stress, work-related anxiety and work- related depression affects those close to you.
 It eventually leaks into every area of your life.

-This training aims to change working environments so that people don't reach this point, where the signs and symptoms and the thoughts and behaviours at the core of work related stress and anxiety are identified early and managed compassionately; by your leaders, by those around you and by yourself.
+This training aims to change working environments so that people don't reach this point, where the signs and symptoms of stress and anxiety and the thoughts and behaviours at the core of work related stress are identified immediately and managed compassionately; by your leaders, by those around you and by yourself.
+A happier working environment is always a productive one.